bestwebsoft/updater-wordpress-plugin/readme.txt

 * NEW : Css-style was added.

 == Upgrade Notice ==

+= V1.25 =
+Plugins work on multisite was changed.
+Managing settings is now available for the network administrator only.
+We updated all functionality for wordpress 4.2.

 = V1.24 =
 Plugin settings are updated.
 We updated all functionality for wordpress 4.1.1.